SimonMonecke/lambdacd-mongodb/README.md

    * The :col key specifies the collection which is used to store all builds from one pipeline.
 Do not use a collection for more than one pipeline!
    * The :max-builds ist optional (default: 20) and definies how many inactive builds are loaded.
 Active builds are thrown away because you can not continue them.
 2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg
-3. Use the assemble-pipeline function from the lambdacd-mongodb.mongodb-state

 ```clojure
 (defn -main [& args]